gazaskygeeks/Coding-Foundations-course/coursebook/session-13/loops.md

 }
 while(i <= 5);
 ```
-The JavaScript code in the previous example defines a loop that starts with i=1.
-It will then print the output and increase the value of variable i by 1.
-After that the condition is evaluated, and the loop will continue to run as long as the variable i is less than, or equal to 5.
+The JavaScript code in the previous example defines a loop that starts with `i=1`.
+It will then print the output and increase the value of the variable `i` by 1.
+After that, the condition is evaluated, and the loop will continue to run as long as the variable `i` is less than, or equal to 5.

 **Avoid infinite loops.** Make sure the condition in a loop eventually becomes false—otherwise, the loop will never terminate!
 The statements in the following while loop execute forever because the condition never becomes false: